-All communications and documents relating to complaints must be lept as "identified in all.
+All communications and documents relating to complaints must be kept confidential.
 They must be disclosed only so far as is necessary for:

-- .1 the investigation and resolution of the complaint; - .2 internal review in order to improve chambers or the B en v's (as appropriate) handling of complaints; - .3 complying with requests from the Bar Standards and in the exercise of its monitoring and/or auditing functions.
+- .1 the investigation and resolution of the complaint, - .2 internal review in order to improve chambers' or the BSB entity's (as appropriate) handling of complaints; - .3 complying with requests from the Bar Standards Board in the exercise of its monitoring and/or auditing functions.

-The disclosure to the Bar Standards and of head documents relating to the handling of the complaint (such as the minutes of any meeting held to discuss a particular amplaint) for the further resolution or investigation of the complaint is not required.
+The disclosure to the Bar Standards Board of internal documents relating to the handling of the complaint (such as the minutes of any meeting held to discuss a particular complaint) for the further resolution or investigation of the complaint is not required.

-A record must be kept of each emplaint, of all steps taken in response to it, and of the outcome of the complaint.
+A record must be kept of each complaint, of all steps taken in response to it, and of the outcome of the complaint.
 Copies of all correspondence, including electronic mail, and all other documents generated in response to the complaint must also be kept.
 The records and copies should be kept for 6 years from resolution of the complaint.